Limmarie/Mod-5---Week-2-Project/README.md

 PA1_template.html

-This file presents the written documents and outputs of the r scripts given in the PA1_template.Rmd.
+This file presents the written documentation and outputs of the r scripts given in the PA1_template.Rmd.
+However, unable to view it nicely in this HTML due to file size too big.
+Have saved a copy in PDF, please view it via PA1_template.PDF.

+Thank you!